Guderian2nd/TrueHistoryAI/AI Rules.md

-If QuestLimit is LimitPeriodLow THEN DoQuestTask is VeryHigh QuestLimitDue is DueLow THEN DoQuestTask is VeryHigh QuestReward is Gold/Labor/Happy/Tech THEN DoQuestTask is Medium QuestReward is Goldbuff/Laborbuff/Happybuff/Techbuff DoQuestTask is VeryHigh
+If QuestLimit is LimitPeriodLow THEN DoQuestTask is VeryHigh QuestLimitDue is DueLow THEN DoQuestTask is VeryHigh QuestReward is Gold/Labor/Happy/Tech THEN DoQuestTask is Medium QuestReward is Goldbuff/Laborbuff/Happybuff/Techbuff THEN DoQuestTask is Medium

-DoQuestTask is High

-DoQuestTask is Medium

-DoQuestTask is Low

-DoQuestTask is VeryLow

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTc4MzQ4ODM1M119
+eyJoaXN0b3J5IjpbLTQzMzQ2MzAyMF19
 -->